codsen/codsen/packages/string-uglify/README.md

 Output - uglified string (string from position "id").

-uglifyById() is less efficient when called many times because each time it processes whole array using `uglifyArr()`, then gives you the id you requested.
+uglifyById() is less efficient when called many times because each time it processes the whole array using `uglifyArr()`, then gives you the id you requested.
 You should aim to avoid using `uglifyById()` and instead uglify the whole array, assign the result to a variable and query the element you need from it.

 See usage example above.